 Grants can be very important to town and parish councils as they provide a means to fund community projects and initiatives that may not be possible through other sources of revenue.
 Grants can enable councils to improve local services, facilities, and infrastructure, and address specific community needs or challenges.
 Additionally, grants can provide financial support to local organizations, such as sports clubs, charities, and community groups, helping them to deliver their programs and services.
 By securing grants, town and parish councils can leverage additional resources to make a positive impact on the lives of their residents and promote the overall well-being of their community.

-There are many sources out there for grants, and it can be quite overwhelming knowing how and where to start.
-This is why we've detailed some of the most popular grant funding sources for Town & Parish Councils below, take a look...
+In this blog, I share the many sources of grants out there.
+It can be quite overwhelming knowing how and where to start.
+This is why I've detailed some of the most popular grant funding sources for Town & Parish Councils below.

 🏆 National Lottery Sources

 National lottery sources include the Heritage Fund, Sport England, Arts Council England, and perhaps more commonly known amongst Town & Parish Council, The Community Fund.

 Some of the funding available via The Community Fund include:

 - Awards for all - up to £10,000

 - Partnerships - over £10,000, for organisations that work together across sectors